Public Involvement and News

 Region 8 (Western Finger Lakes): Chemung, Genesee, Livingston, Monroe, Ontario, Orleans, Schuyler, Seneca, Steuben, Wayne and Yates counties

 Region 9 (Western New York): Allegany, Chautauqua, Cattaraugus, Erie, Niagara and Wyoming counties

 More about Public Involvement and News:

 - Events Calendar - Online calendar of events, workshops, hearings, and meetings open to the public and sponsored by DEC.

-- Make a Difference - Quick tips and advice on environment-friendly living.
+- Green Living - Quick tips and advice on environment-friendly living.

 - News - Press releases, public safety alerts,awards,online newsletters and the Environmental Notice Bulletin.